-Robert provided an in-depth discussion regarding BridgeWhiz.
+Robert provided an in depth discussion regarding BridgeWhiz.
 Al Bender is a full time employee year two.
 Software was needed to manage large numbers of kids with changing class schedules, too voluminous for spread sheets.
-Twenty-five thousand dollars was allocated.
+Twenty five thousand dollars was allocated.
 Priorities were not consistent with program needs pertaining to registration of kids, parents were responsible for registrations.
-Although many kids registered, at the time of class assignments, many now had conflicts or were unaware that a parent had registered them.
-The PeachJar registration process also does not reach incoming six graders.
+Although many kids registered, there were now conflicts or kids were unaware of the parent's registration.